HridaySarder/event-management/questions_and_answers.md

 <details><summary><b>Answer</b></summary>
 <p>

-#### Answer: - C: `"12"`
+#### Answer: C: `"12"`

-<i>Write your explanation here</i>
-The provided JavaScript code defines a function sum that takes two arguments a and b and returns their sum.
+<i>The provided JavaScript code defines a function sum that takes two arguments a and b and returns their sum.
 It then calls this function with the arguments 1 and "2".
-Due to JavaScript's type coercion, the function treats the number 1 and the string "2" as a string concatenation operation, resulting in the string "12" as the output.
+Due to JavaScript's type coercion, the function treats the number 1 and the string "2" as a string concatenation operation, resulting in the string "12" as the output.</i>

 </p>
 </details>